heimrichhannot/contao-list-widget-bundle/README.md

 Name | Possible value | Description
 ---- | -------------- | -----------
 identifier | string | Needed for distinguishing requests from multiple list widget implementations, e.g. ```'module_' . $this->id```
-header_fields | array | Must return an array containing the header fields.
+headerFields | array | Must return an array containing the header fields.
 The keys must match the keys of the arrays/objects in items/items_callback. header_fields_callback | callback array, function closure | Must return an array containing the header fields.
 The keys must match the keys of the arrays/objects in items/items_callback. items | array | Must return an array containing the items to be displayed.
 The item keys must match those in header_fields/header_fields_callback. items_callback | callback array, function closure | Must return an array containing the items to be displayed.
 The item keys must match those in header_fields/header_fields_callback.